-No termination, retirement and post-employment benefits were granted to directors, the CEO or the top five key management personnel for the financial year ended 30 June 2017.
+No termination, retirement and post-employment benefits were granted to directors, the CEO or the top five key management personnel for the financial year ended 30 June 2018.

-A subsidiary of the Group had appointed Mr Ip Jowa Andrew (Ye Zuhua) as management trainee in the prior financial year.
+During FY2018, a subsidiary of the Group had appointed Mr Ip Jowa Andrew (Ye Zuhua) as Sales Manager.
 Mr Ip Jowa Andrew (Ye Zuhua) is the son of Mr Ip Kwok Wing and Mdm Lim Fong Li Janet.
-Total remuneration paid to Mr Andrew Ip during the FY2017 was below \$50,000.
-Save as disclosed above, there were no other employees of the Company or its subsidiaries who are immediate family members of any director or the CEO, and whose remuneration exceeded \$\$50,000 for the financial year ended 30 June 2017.
+Total remuneration paid to Mr Andrew Ip during the FY2018 was within the range of \$50,000 to \$100,000.
+Save as disclosed above, there were no other employees of the Company or its subsidiaries who are immediate family members of any director or the CEO, and whose remuneration exceeded \$50,000 for the financial year ended 30 June 2018.
 "Immediate family member" means the spouse, child, adopted child, stepchild, brother, sister or parent.